computational-psychology/computational-psychology-www/content/pages/index.rst

 Student Symposium in June 2023
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are happy that we had our BA student symposium during summer semester!
+We are happy that we had our BA student symposium in the middle of the summer semester!
 Our BA candidates `Ji <files/Presentation_Ji_Park.pdf>`_ , Hafidz, Felix, Lisa and Jan presented their diverse set of research questions and we were happy to see their progress.

 ----